 Tasty Variations to Try:

-- Garlic twist: Add a little minced garlic for a stronger flavor that works well with grilled meats.
+- Garlic twist: Add a small amount of minced garlic for a sharper flavor.

 Serving Suggestions: